ABOUT ALISON PENA

 David and I talked about wanting to be alone together at the end, no nurses, no hospital, at home.
 Thursday, he finished his last watercolor commission.
 Saturday, September 10th, 2016 at 10:10 am, I held him in my arms and reassured him that I would take care of myself, his mom, his studio, his legacy of art.
 I told him, “In a body, you need breath and love.
 When you leave a body, you only need love.
 When you are ready, go out on the love.”
 He laid his head on my shoulder and, without pain or fear, took four breaths and left me.

 No matter how you try, it’s impossible to prepare for such a loss.
 In the beginning, being a widow meant variable energy, memory gaps, and drowning in a seemingly endless landscape of grief and despair.
 I lost trust in my competence and confidence in myself.
 I did not know who I was without David.
-He left an incredible legacy of paintings to be curated (landscapes, cityscapes, portraits, figures, nudes in oil, watercolor and charcoal) and a studio he worked in for 30 years to clear out.
+He left an incredible legacy of paintings to be curated (landscapes, cityscapes, portraits, still life and figures in oil, watercolor and charcoal) and a studio he worked in for 30 years to clear out.
 I brought them home and set up a David Beynon Pena online gallery.
 Barely able to care for myself, there was a lot to do.

 With every challenge, I looked for and found solutions which I am eager to share with you.
 From realizing I had 2 minutes to remember to eat when I felt hungry before I forgot again, so I put baskets of food all over the apartment as a visual prompt.
 To scheduling appointments in my calendar immediately because my memory was unreliable.
 I had to expand the limitations of my variable energy so I took a job, 4 hours a day, 3 days a week, at a Halloween pop-up store.
 I knew I couldn’t work an 8-hour day, do precise and detailed tasks, or manage anyone.
 But I decided to take a small step to expand my capacity proactively.
 If I was ever going to get back to my real work consulting, tutoring, speaking and writing again, I had to be afraid and step back into the world anyway.
 In January 2017, I began writing Bad Widow and sharing my story from the raw place I was in.